Vijay62/roanuedhuru_viber/README.md

 ## Deploying the bot and running the session:

 ```
-#clone the repository and browse to the directory <roanuedhuru_userbot>
+#clone the repository and browse to the directory <roanuedhuru_viber>
 #install tmux, create the session, run the  bot
 apt instlal tmux
 tmux new -s roanuedhuru